c3l3si4n/styx/README.md

  Styx allows the user to start and stop machines on their own behalf.
 Flag submission is handled by the **auto flag submission** feature.

 ## Usage
+1. `go install github.com/c3l3si4n/styx@HEAD`
 1. Create an app token on your HTB profile (any duration you want)
 2. Set the `HTB_TOKEN` environment variable with the value containing your generated token
-3. Compile and run styx
+3. Run styx